franciscotobar/devportal/guides/rif-relay/integrate.md

 Worker accounts must always have some minimum balance to pay gas for the transaction.
 These balances can be managed by implementing a replenishment strategy.
 The Relay Manager can use the strategy to top off a relay worker's account when the balance gets too low.

-We provide a default implementation for a replenishment strategy.
+We provide a default implementation for a replenish strategy.
 RIF Relay solution integrators can implement their own replenish strategy.

 To implement and use your own replenish strategy:

 1. In the folder `src` from the RIF Relay Server project, open `ReplenishFunction.ts` with a text editor.
 2. On the function `replenishStrategy` write your new replenish strategy.
 3. Re build the project `npm run build`
-4. Add the command `--customReplenish` when running a RIF Relay Server or change the config json file to set `customReplenish` on true.
+4. Add the command `--customReplenish` when running a RIF Relay Server or change the config JSON file to set `customReplenish` on true.